Traditional Sun Salutations - Surya Namaskar

 Defining Sun Salutation

-Sun salutation or Surya namaskar is set of exercises performed by yoga practitioners as warm up.
-It is a key element of vinyasa flow yoga and includes inhale- and exhale while doing poses in a synchronized way.
+Sun salutation, or Surya Namaskar, is a set of exercises performed by yoga practitioners as a warm-up.
+It is a key element of vinyasa flow yoga and includes inhaling and exhaling while doing poses in a synchronized way.
 This set of poses begins with offering prayer to the sun god and asking him to give us energy and wisdom to do the poses correctly.

 Benefits of Sun Salutation

-1. Strengthens the entire digestive system including stomach, pancreas, liver and intestines.
-It also prevents stomach ache and constipation.
+- It strengthens the entire digestive system, including the stomach, pancreas, liver, and intestines.
+It also prevents stomach aches and constipation.

-2. Develops lungs and they capture more oxygen and prevents tuberculosis.
+- It develops lungs, and they capture more oxygen and prevent tuberculosis.

-3. Improves blood circulation and distribution of oxygen all across the body.
+- Improves blood circulation and the distribution of oxygen all across the body.

-5. Eradicates toxic impurities by enabling spleen and through perspiration.
+- Eradicates toxic impurities by enabling the spleen and through perspiration.

 How to do Sun Salutation (Surya Namaskar)